Points Calculator for Australian Immigration

 - Competent = 0 points

 Your English language skills are assessed using the International English Language Testing System (IELTS) test.
 There are four parts to this test, speaking, reading, listening and writing.
 To be superior, you will need to score a minimum of 8 for each.
-To be proficient, you need to score 7 and to be competent you need to score 6 as a minimum for each of the four.
+To be proficient, you need to score at least 7 for each part and to be competent you need to score 6 as a minimum for each of the four.

 If you hold a passport from the UK, the USA, Ireland, Canada or New Zealand, you automatically qualify as competent, but that still gives you zero points.
 If you need more points, you will need to sit the test.
-Even though competent doesn’t score you any points, you still need to prove your competency to continue.
+For other passport holders, even though competent doesn’t score you any points, you still need to take the test toprove your competency to continue.

 Please be aware that there are two types of IELTS test; the General test and the Academic test.
-The Academic test, which is the more difficult of the two, is accepted by everyone; the General test is only accepted by some.
+The general IELTS is the standard English test, and the Academic is required by certain academic or medical/specialist occupations.
 The test that you take largely depends on what is required by the kind of work that you do and/or the requirement of potential sponsors.

 To apply for a Skilled Independent visa you do not require sponsorship, but your occupation must be on the Skilled Occupations List (SOL).

-To apply for a Skilled Regional Sponsored visa your skill also has to be on the SOL mentioned above and you need to be sponsored by an Australian relative who lives in that area, or your job needs to be on the State/Territory Nominated Skilled list and you need to be nominated by the Australian state or territory government.
-In either of these two situations you will score an extra 10 points.
+To apply for a Skilled Regional (Provisional) visa your skill also has to be on the SOL mentioned above and you need to be sponsored by an Australian relative who lives in a designated area, or your job needs to be on the Consolidated Sponsored Occupation List (CSOL) AND the respective state and territory shortage lists and you need to be nominated by a state or territory government.
+In either of these two situations you will score an extra 10 points (regional earns higher points).

 You may also want to keep an eye on this page which contains information about Recent Changes.

-To apply for a Skilled Sponsored visa you will need nomination by a state or territory government and your skill must be on the above-mentioned State/Territory Nominated Skilled list.
+To apply for a Skilled Nominated visa you will need nomination by a state or territory government and your skill must be on CSOL AND the above-mentioned State/Territory Nominated Skilled list.
 This will score you an additional 5 points.